jerrett/vic-tech-mentorship/README.md

 This is a public list of people in the Victoria tech community that are available for informal mentorship.
 If you want to be on this list, issue a pull request.

+If you are looking for mentorship, reach out directly to appropriate people on this list.
+Be intentional about what it is you are looking for!

  Name                    | Contact                  | Experience/Skills